Cumulocity-IoT/cumulocity-analytics-management/README.md

 ## Samples Repositories and Building Custom Extensions
-Block samples from github repositories can selected to build custome extension online.
+Block samples from github repositories can selected to build custom extension online.
 In order to use this option first you have to configure your Github repsoitory.
 The configured repositories can be updated, deleted and de-/enabled.
-Only enabled repsoitories are shown in the list of block smaples.
+Only enabled repsoitories are shown in the list of block samples.
 You can manage the github repositories using the following UI:

 ![Manage Repositories](resources/images/samples-manage-repository.png)